jomfer/minecrobes/README.txt

 ./gradlew genIntellijRuns
 ```

-Import into IntelliJ as a Gradle project.
+Then import the project into IntelliJ IDEA as a Gradle project.

+---

 ## 📂 Dev Notes
 Full design notes available in docs/design_ideas.md.